j-o-e-l/ansible/README.md

 If everything worked, you should now have the things you need to use Ansible on your controller machine.

 # Objective - Use Ansible to test the ssh connection, and show some variables.
+First you need a hosts file, create a directory called ansible, and edit a file called `hosts` and add the following (make sure to use the IP for your target machine):
+`[targets]`
+`192.168.145.131`

+`ansible targets -m ping -k`

 # Objective - Use Ansible to configure the target with a playbook, and roles -- step-by-step.